ATLAS SMIZED, or NEW PHONE, WHO DIS JOHN GALT? (2017)

 Second, I thought my funeral was tasteful and well executed.
 Thanks to all involved.

 But what I’m really here to talk about is my undeniable masterwork, my baby, my ребёнок, the prophetic fruit of my loin factory best known as Atlas Shrugged.
-I’ve been happy to see mention of it popping up–not unlike the gaseous corpse of Uncle Vsevolod after it became untethered from its leg weights and sprung from the depths of Neva Bay like a waterlogged phoenix–and I get why it’s so hot right now.
-Nothing fills the spank bank of an Alt-Right lemonhead like a Russian-American fist bump, even if those fists belong to a woman.
+I’ve noticed that mentions of the book have been popping up–not unlike the gaseous corpse of Uncle Vsevolod after it became untethered from its leg weights and sprung from the depths of Neva Bay like a waterlogged phoenix–and I get why it’s so hot right now.
+Nothing fills the spank bank of an Alt-Right lemonhead like a Russian-American fist bump, even if one of those fists belongs to a woman.

 The problem is the book needs an update.
 Nobody takes the train anymore.
 Nobody remembers the myth of Atlas.
 Nobody knows how to filet the stroganoff-coloured corpse of my so-called “emotionless” prose and get to where the blood’s been pooling.
 Even Paul Ryan probably just picked it up the book for the naked man on the cover.